elfalehed/FridayOS/README.md

 Check ```LinuxBuild``` directory for an automated build.

-:warning: You don't have to clone nor install the hall kernel since you can automate the build. <br />
+:warning: You don't have to clone nor install the whole kernel since you can automate the build. <br />

 <i> Before diving into the installating.
 Make sure you've got this. </i><br />
 ```